Building your online profile

 Remember: research suggests that it takes people just 8 or 9 seconds to find the search result they want.
 People do not often look past the first page of results.
 If you don’t appear there you are effectively invisible online!

 ORCiD stands for Open Researcher and Contributor ID.
+It provides a persistent digital identifier (an ORCiD iD) that you own and control, and that distinguishes you from every other researcher.
 This is an important tool in building your online academic presence and promoting yourself and your work to the wider world.

 Ever had this problem?